 - Be creative!
 You can decorate the cups with things that remind you of Thanksgiving.
 You can make them into turkeys, or pilgrims, or Turkey pilgrims!

 Why not use this year to start a new tradition of having a piñata at Thanksgiving?
-You’re likely to have less people at the table this year due to COVID and travel restrictions so it will be fun to change things up and make it memorable.

 MAKE A GINGER BREAD HOUSE

-Although I doubt anyone is handing out candy canes and gumdrops this Halloween, I’m sure you can use those chocolates for walkways and the m&ms for the roof.
+Although I doubt anyone is handing out candy canes and gumdrops this Halloween, I’m sure you can use those chocolates for walkways and the m&m’s for the roof.